Andromeda: A Space-Age Tale: Literary significance and criticism

 Yefremov was an ice breaker of a man.
-He has broken the seemingly unbreakable ice of the "short aim theory".
+He has broken the seemingly unbreakable ice of the "close range theory".
 He has shown how one can and should write modern SF, and thus has ushered a new era of Soviet SF.
 Of course those times were already different, the Stalin Ice Age was nearing its end, and I think that even without Andromeda, Soviet SF would soon start a new course.
 But the publication of Andromeda has become a symbol of the new era, its banner, in some sense.
-Without it, the new growth would have been an order of magnitude more difficult, and a thaw in our SF wouldn't have come until later.
+Without it, the new growth would have been an order of magnitude more difficult, and a thaw in our SF wouldn't have come until later.The novel has been credited with popularizing science fiction in the Soviet bloc, as the Communist Party of the Soviet Union decided that this genre could be used to promote the idea of communism's inevitable victory in the future.